julien-arino/3MC-PIMS-ICMS-Winnipeg-2025/information.md

 ### Biological interests
 * Structures and topology of molecules
-* Molecular motions in cells
+* Transport in cells
-* Polymers
+* Proteins interactions and signalling pathways
-* Cell shape heterogenity
+* Cell shapes and structures
-* Basics of cancer immunotherapy
+* Introduction of cancer biology

 ### Methodology
-* Introduction to graph theory and applications
+* Graph theory and applications in biology
-* Introduction to polymer modelling
+* Geometric and statistical methods in biological data analysis
-* Image and shape analysis
+* Mathematical and computational modelling of cellular and molecular biology
-* Mathematical modelling and Simulations - (formulation of models, numerical methods, calibration)
+* Stochastic processes and dynamical systems in biological systems